Close Menu

 While natural disasters are a possibility, Japan has robust emergency preparedness systems in place.
 Familiarize yourself with safety procedures and evacuation routes.
 Japan also boasts a high standard of healthcare, but it is essential to have travel insurance and be aware of any necessary vaccinations or medications.

 Understanding Japanese customs and etiquette can further enhance your safety and enjoyment.
 Respect personal space, observe bowing etiquette, be mindful of noise levels, and remember to remove your shoes indoors.
 By following these guidelines, you can have a safe and unforgettable experience in Tokyo.
-(See Also: Is London Safe to Visit?
-A Comprehensive Guide)
+(See Also: Safe to Visit Hospital?
+A Guide to Your Health)

 Is it Safe to Visit Tokyo Now?